 Physical Health and the Immune System

 All living organisms strive to maintain balance, or homeostasis, which is routinely challenged by internal or external triggers.
 Stressors’ are triggers which are physically harmful, and they can be emotional or physical.
 Stress threatens stability, and the process of homeostasis is to re-establish balance through behavioral and physiological responses that attack the intruders.
-(Viruses, bacteria) The magnitude and chronicity of the stressor is important, as when any trigger exceeds a certain severity it activates the Central Nervous System’s adaptive response.
+(Viruses, Bacteria) The magnitude and chronicity of the stressor is significant because when any trigger exceeds a certain magnitude it activates the central nervous system’s adaptive response.
 In other words, a little anxiety in life that is short lived (forgetting where you placed the car keys) is much less physically damaging than facing a housing foreclosure.
 The challenge is learning techniques or ways of coping with life’s problems to decrease the biological response.

 The Health Psychology Connection to the Immune System

 The Immune System works extremely hard trying to destroy and eliminate stress and anxiety reactions.
-The adrenal glands produce a hormone called cortisol which is discharged during moments of tension in an attempt to reduce the stress.
-Centuries ago while hunting for food humans were subjected to the dangers of being low on the food chain as the animals hunted were often wild and fierce.
+The adrenal glands produce a hormone called cortisol that is discharged during moments of tension in an attempt to reduce the pressure.
+Centuries ago while hunting for food humans were subjected to the dangers of being low on the food chain because the animals killed were often wild and fierce.
 It was the Central Nervous Systems physical response mechanism that helped to ensure survival.
-Primitive people would react to a confrontation from a dangerous animal by: Fighting, if prepared or running away in flight.
+Primitive people would react to a confrontation from a dangerous animal by fighting, if prepared or running away in flight.

 In modern times, the anxiety that people experience tends to be lifestyle orientated.
 As a result, stress is chronic and severely damaging to physical health.
-Anxiety is a silent killer which causes serious health complications, connected to heart disease, obesity and high blood pressure.
+Anxiety is a silent killer that causes serious health complications, related to heart disease, obesity, and high blood pressure.